NetzwergX/netzwergx.github.io/_posts/2013-02-19-installing-lamp-on-debian-6.md

 ---
 title: Installing LAMP on Debian 6
 layout: article
-excerpt: Installing LAMP on debian 6 is refreshingly easy.
-This is a quick How-To guide through a standard LAMP installation on Debian 6.
 categories: Linux
 tags: [server, linux, debian]
 ---
+Installing LAMP on debian 6 is refreshingly easy.
 This guide covers a typical LAMP (Linux, Apache, MySQL, PHP) installation on Debian 6.
 I had to set it up yesterday, so I thought I'd share some of the steps on the way.
 Since I have also needed a TeamSpeak3 server, there will be a follow-up on that, too.
 I will use example.org as a server domain, but replace it as appropriate for your needs when following the guide.

 Basic Setup
 ----------------